-Speaking Interview (5-10 minutes)
+Speaking interview (5-10 minutes)

-Verbal interview with a Niagara College EAP instructor
+- Verbal interview with a Niagara College EAP instructor

-Interview questions range from general knowledge questions to academic topics
+- Interview questions range from general knowledge questions to academic topics

-Scores for the speaking interview are based on a rubric created in accordance with the standards and outcomes of our EAP program
+- Scores for the speaking interview are based on a rubric created in accordance with the standards and outcomes of our EAP program

-Writing Task (45 minutes)
+Writing task (45 minutes)

-Three-part writing assessment on a specific topic
+- Three-part writing assessment on a specific topic

-Assesses vocabulary and grammar points as well as sentence, paragraph and essay structure
+- Assesses vocabulary and grammar points as well as sentence, paragraph and essay structure

-Scores for the writing task are based on a writing rubric created in accordance with the standards and outcomes of our EAP program
+- Scores for the writing task are based on a writing rubric created in accordance with the standards and outcomes of our EAP program

-Online English Proficiency Test (80 minutes)
+Computer Based Placement Test (80 minutes)

-Students are tested on their knowledge of grammatical forms and vocabulary in the Use of English section and listening comprehension skills in the Listening section.
+- Students are tested on their knowledge of grammatical forms and vocabulary in the Use of English section and listening comprehension skills in the Listening section.
 In addition, both sections test how well students understand what is communicated.
-Understanding meaning is fundamental to communication and is an excellent indicator of language ability
+Understanding meaning is fundamental to communication and is an excellent indicator of language ability.

 Students who arrive at Niagara College with insufficient language proficiency scores or forego standard testing for our English Placement Test must be aware that not passing Niagara College’s proficiency test may result in placement in the EAP program for potentially more than one term.